• Skip to primary navigation

 Create a New File in Java

-A file is a great way to store a large amount of data that you can use later whenever you need it!
+A file is a great way to store a large amount of data you can use later whenever needed!
 In this post, we’ll look at different ways to create files in Java.
 All we need to do is import the relevant package and use the relevant methods.

-We can create a New File in Java with below different ways, that are:
+We can create a New File in Java in different ways, that is:

 • Using java.io.fileOutputStream